 - Free plan can only access 5 server locations

-With Hide.me you get 10GB of data per month on the free plan, which is five times what the company was recently offering!
-You can only connect one device at a time with the free plan, and there are only three server options available (Netherlands, Singapore, and Canada).
-This may make it a little less useful, depending on what your needs from a VPN are.
+Hide.me currently offers 10GB of data per month on its free plan which is five times what the company was recently offering.
+Limitations such as only being able to connect one device at a time and just five server locations available make it a little less useful depending on what your needs from a VPN are.

-The company promises it does not keep logs of its users, nor does it show ads which can be ways free VPN providers make their money from free users.
-Hide.me is a great way to get started with a VPN to see if it's the right fit for you, but may not be the best option for those data-gobbling folks who want to keep connecting to random servers around the world or use a ton of data per month.
+The company promises it does not keep logs of its users nor does it show ads which can be ways free VPN providers make their money from free users.
+Hide.me is a great way to get started with a VPN to see if it's the right fit for you, but may not be the best option for those who want to be able to connect to specific servers around the world or use a ton of data per month.
 You don't need to hand over payment information to try it out, either.